slackport/gfs/README.md

 ### Introduction

  GFS is a personal project that makes possible to use GNOME on Slackware GNU/Linux operating system without systemd or wayland programs.

-### Why "from Scracth"?

- I had been trying to compile GNOME in different ways, but only got something of real value after following the steps outlined in the Beyond Linux From Scratch (BLFS) ebook, so...

 # WARNING
  Version 3.22 will upgrade some Slackware official packages: